js42721/fastrandom/README.md

 series by L'Ecuyer, Matsumoto, and Panneton.

-All of these generators perform favorably on statistical tests of randomness and are well suited for simulations and most other non-cryptographic uses.
+All of these generators perform favorably on statistical tests of randomness and are suitable for simulations and most other non-cryptographic uses.

 Use the information in the table below to determine which generator is most appropriate for your use case.
 The time column shows the time required to